Overview

 Legal framework

-The primary laws and regulations governing data protection in Switzerland are the Federal Act on Data Protection (FADP), the Federal Ordinance to the Fderal Act on Data Protection (DPO), the Federal Ordinance on Data Protection Certification (DPCO) and the Guidelines of the Federal Data Protection and Information Commissioner (FDPIC) on the minimum requirements for a data protection management system (DPMS-Guidelines).
+The primary laws and regulations governing data protection in Switzerland are the Federal Act on Data Protection (FADP), the Federal Ordinance to the Federal Act on Data Protection (FDPO), and the Federal Ordinance on Data Protection Certification (DPCO).
+The revised versions of these laws and ordinances entered into force on 1 September 2023.
+The FADP largely follows the European Union’s General Data Protection Regulation’s (GDPR) approach.

-Additional information about the revision, the revised FADP, the revised Data Protection Ordinance and the revised Ordinance on Data Protection Certifications is available here.
-Unless explicitly provided for otherwise, the information provided on www.dataprotection.ch pertains to the legislation currently in force and not to the revised legislation.
+Detailed information about the revision of the FADP is available here.
+Unless explicitly stated otherwise, the information provided on www.dataprotection.ch pertains to the legislation currently in force.

 Categories of data